 A written notice, 2 weeks in advance, is required by the center when a child is being withdrawn.
+Failure to notify will result in forfeiture of your two-week deposit.

 Disenrollment Policy

 There are various reasons why you might be disenrolled from Primm ABC Child Care Center.
 However, Primm has a zero-expulsion policy, for that reason your child will never be disenrolled for behavior.